akroon3r/hubly-code-challenge/README.md

 # Code Challenge

-The goal of this code challenge is to create a few functions that will shuffle/deal cards and calculate which player has the better standard 5-card poker hand.
+The goal of this code challenge is to refactor the application into something sensible and write a few methods that will shuffle/deal cards and calculate which player has the better standard 5-card poker hand.

 When developing, think about the following:

-- What functions belong to the component, and which should be an redux action
+- Which functions belong to the component, and which should be an redux action
-- Which state items should belong to the component, and which should be in the redux store
+- Which state items should belong to the component's state, and which should be in the redux store
 - How do you write your code such that it is unit testable

 ## Bonus Points